top of page

 "Risky, passionate criticism....A brilliant and refreshingly unprofessional book." - Ben Lerner, The Paris Review

 In 1819, the poet John Keats wrote six poems that would become known as the Great Odes.
 Some of them—“Ode to a Nightingale,” “To Autumn”—are among the most celebrated poems in the English language.
-Nersessian here collects and elucidates each of the odes and offers a meditative, personal essay in response to each, revealing why these poems still have so much to say to us, especially in a time of ongoing political crisis.
-Her Keats is an unflinching antagonist of modern life—of capitalism, of the British Empire, of the destruction of the planet—as well as a passionate idealist for whom every poem is a love poem.
+Nersessian here collects and elucidates each of the odes, revealing why these poems still have so much to say to us.
+Intimate and speculative, this brilliant mix of the poetic and the personal will find its home among the numerous fans of Keats’s enduring work.

 Boston Globe, Best Books of 2021